Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning

 Since the attack training data collected by the data oracle $\mathcal{O}_{\mbox{ data}}$ and prepared by the data formatter is of a sequential nature, we need to adopt an attack model that is compatible with time-series data.
 The classifier should minimize the expected loss, defined as

-where $g(.)$ is the function that assigns labels to the formatted pairs, $f(.)$ is the parameterized classifier and $l(.)$ is the loss function adopted by $f$.
-The dataset $D$ contains a set of i.i.d. trajectories drawn from $\mathcal{D}$ and $\pi_f$ denotes the policy trained on $D$.
+where $g(.)$ is the function that assigns labels to the formatted pairs, $A(.)$ is the parameterized classifier, and $l(.)$ is the loss function adopted by $A$.
+The dataset $D$ contains a set of i.i.d. trajectories drawn from $\mathcal{D}$, and $\pi_f$ denotes the policy trained on $D$.
 The goal of the attacker is to train a classifier that learns a parameter vector (or network) $\theta^*$ that minimizes the loss function.
-We provide more details regarding the data formatter and the attack classifier in the following sections.
+The following sections provide more details regarding the data formatter and attack classifier.